official-himanshu/Linux-Basics-1/SedCommandBlog.md

     awk '! /test/ { print $2 }' file.txt
     In-place editing: -i (GNU awk 4.1.0 or later…)

+##### Splitting a Line Into Fields
+For each record i.e line, the awk command splits the record delimited by whitespace character by default and stores it in the $n variables.
+If the line has 4 words, it will be stored in $1, $2, $3 and $4 respectively.
+Also, $0 represents the whole line.

+    $ awk '{print $1,$4}' emp.txt
+Output:

+    ajay 45000
+    sunil 25000
+    varun 50000
+    amit 47000
+    tarun 15000
+    deepak 23000
+    sunil 13000
+    satvik 80000

+In the above example, $1 and $4 represents Name and Salary fields respectively.

+##### Print the lines which matches with the given pattern
+Command:

+    $ awk '/manager/ {print}' emp.txt
+Output:

+    ajay manager account 45000
+    varun manager sales 50000
+    amit manager account 47000

+In the above example, the awk command prints all the line which matches with the ‘manager’.

 #### Difference between sed, awk and grep

 Awk is a programming language that is strictly focused on pattern matching and reporting from text files.
 GNU awk has taken things to a whole new level.
 Learning awk is mostly good for historical value and working on old code.